tdignan87/traceVMS/README.md

 9. Answer Questions
 - Once database is changed to SQL, set the ability to allow answers for questions to be strict or not.
 IF they are strict, then if selected they will not permit a user to access site.
 A report should be available showing the users details along with the questions and relevant answers.

+10. Timer for dashboard
+- Add a timer to the dashboard so the page automatically refreshes with the database queries and updates with the latest content.
+This will be useful for companies who would want to keep the dashboard on display(large TV in reception) as an example.

 # Information Architecture

 ### Database Choice